 Racism is a social construct created to signal the superiority of White people over non-white in order to assert unfair and unearned advantages over all spheres of life, in the social, political, and economic spheres of life.
 Racism is a result of both negative and positive stereotyping, which involves assigning a characteristic to a particular group of people and thereby denying them diversity.
 Stereotyping leads to prejudice towards Hindus.

 In order to fully understand the context of the above remarks, it’s useful to understand the thinking behind such racist and prejudiced remarks.
-As discussed in the previous section, these comments reflect the colonial and paternalistic “invalidation myths and ideologies” which were historically used against the Indigenous peoples by early European settlers to dehumanize them as ‘savages’ that needed to be either eliminated or saved.
-Such racist beliefs serve as a platform for discrimination that led to policies initially to create a White Canada and later to create Residential schools to “kill the Indian in them” leading to the genocide, physical and cultural, of the indigenous peoples.
-They continue to languish under the colonial Indian Act.
+As discussed in the previous section, these comments reflect the colonial and paternalistic “invalidation myths and ideologies” that were historically used against the Indigenous peoples by early European settlers to dehumanize them as ‘savages’ that needed to be either eliminated or saved.
+Such racist beliefs served as a platform for discrimination that led to policies initially to create a White Canada and later to create Residential schools to “kill the Indian in them,” leading to the genocide, physical and cultural, of the indigenous peoples.
+They continued to languish under the colonial Indian Act.

 Canadian policies to address racism

 Canada, as a country born out of British colonial values, had historically imbibed colonial-era racist and anti-Hindu ideology in its early laws of immigration.
 A ‘Whites only’ Canada policy excluded the entry of non-White immigrants into Canada until the 1950s.
 It resulted in the denial and persecution of immigrants from India and other racialized countries, like China, to enter or remain in Canada.
 One of the well-known examples of this policy is that of Komagata Maru in 1914.
 This Japanese ship, with 376 Indian immigrants, was denied entry and forced to return to India.
 In 2016, Prime Minister Trudeau offered an apology from the Canadian Govt for this racist incident.